ergogen/ergogen/README.md

 ```

 `anchors` are used to, well, anchor the zone to something.
-It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.(Consequently, the first zone can't use a ref, because there isn't any yet.)
+It's the `[0, 0]` origin with a 0 degree orientation by default, but it can be changed to any other pre-existing point.
+(Consequently, the first zone can't use a ref, because there isn't any yet.)
 The `ref` field can also be an array of references, in which case their average is used -- mostly useful for anchoring to the center, by averaging a key and its mirror; see later.
-This initial position can then be changed with the `rotate` and `shift` options, adding extra rotation and translation, respectively.
+This initial position can then be changed with the `orient`, `shift`, and `rotate` options.
+`shift` adds extra translation, while the difference between `orient` and `rotate` is whether they add their rotation before or after the translation.

+Also note that anywhere an anchor can be specified, a list of anchors is also valid.
+It would be meaningless, though, if each subsequent anchor would override the previous one, so the `affects` clause helps to affect only certain dimensions of the anchor.
+It can be declared using a string containing any of `x`, `y`, or `r`, which stand for the x and y coordinates and the rotation of the anchor, respectively.

 Once we know _where_ to start, we can describe the `columns` of our layout.